JihyeAnnaOh/nuti/README.md

     - **Custom Location Search:** Allows users to search for places in a specific area with autocomplete suggestions.
     - Results are sorted by distance and link directly to Google Maps.
 - 🔄 **Recent Searches History**: Stores and allows re-visiting of past food analysis results, including the image.
+- 🥗 **Meal Planner Tool**: Generate a daily meal plan based on cultural preference, with the ability to swap dishes, regenerate, and select your favorites.
+Each meal (breakfast, lunch, dinner, snack) is visually presented with dish images.
+- 📉 **Calorie Finder Tool**: Quickly look up calorie and nutrition info for any food.
+- 🖼️ **Download Meal Plan as Image**: Export your selected meal plan as a beautifully formatted, on-brand image (with dish photos) for easy sharing on any platform.
+- 📤 **Share UI**: Prominent 'Download as Image' button and social media icons (WhatsApp, X, Facebook, Threads) for easy sharing.
+Note: Direct image sharing to social media is limited by browser/platform; users can always download and upload the image manually.

 ### App Screenshots